vierge-noire/cakephp-test-migrator/README.md

 * it eases the maintenance of your tests, since regular and test DBs are managed the same way,
 * it indirectly tests your migrations.

+You may pass `true` as the second argument for a verbose output on the console.

 ### Multiple migrations settings

 You can pass the various migrations directly in the Migrator instantiation: